yli-yanchen/technical-challenge-full-stack/README.md

 ### Frontend
 > [!IMPORTANT]
 > Remember, this is a backend-focused Full-Stack Engineering role.
 For this part of the challenge we are mostly interested in how the frontend is built to interact with the backend and checking some frontend best practices in areas like component and utility reusability, data fetching, et cetera.
-No need to spend too much time on "pixel-perfect" design.
+We have provided a basic design example for you to get an idea of how it might look, but the design can vary, especially if you use a component library.
+No need to spend too much time on matching a "pixel-perfect" design.

 - Create the **dashboard** page with the following sections:
   - **Table**: Show the data from the `GET` request `/dashboard`.